English Defence League: Legacy: 2016–present

-Although the EDL had declined, the sentiments feeding it—especially anger at immigration and Islam—remained widespread in white working-class communities across Britain.
+Although the EDL had declined, the sentiments feeding it—especially anger at immigration and Islam—remained widespread across Britain's white working-class communities.
 Other far-right groups emerged to claim the space in British society that it left vacant, often utilising the EDL's tactics.
-Britain First sought to court disenchanted EDL members, although the two groups were mutually hostile.
-Like the EDL, Britain First utilised street protests, organising what it called "Christian patrols" through areas with Islamic communities, as well as "mosque invasions" in which members marched into mosques to disrupt proceedings.
-In December 2015, Robinson launched another anti-Islam street movement, Pegida UK, with fellow far-right activist Anne Marie Waters; his hope was to imitate the successes of the German Pegida movement.
+Britain First sought to court disenchanted EDL members, adopting similar street protests: it organised "Christian patrols" through areas with Islamic communities, as well as "mosque invasions" in which members entered mosques to disrupt proceedings.
+In December 2015, Robinson and Anne Marie Waters launched another anti-Islam street movement, Pegida UK, hoping to imitate the successes of the German Pegida movement.
+Pegida UK had more self-governance mechanisms than the EDL and pursued silent, non-confrontational protests, although failed to attract sizeable numbers and held its last public event in 2016.